-Imo monarch, Cabinet Chiefs kidnapped
+Imo monarch, cabinet chiefs kidnapped

 From Stanley Uzoaru, Owerri

-Crime wave increased in Imo State yesterday as gunmen suspected to be kidnappers abducted a royal father, Eze Charles Iroegbu of Umueze, Nguru in Aboh Mbaise Local Government Area of Imo State.
+Gunmen, yesterday, abducted a royal father, Eze Charles Iroegbu of Umueze, Nguru, in Aboh Mbaise Local Government Area of Imo State.

-According to a source from the area, the monarch was said to have been kidnapped alongside some of his cabinet chiefs on their way home after attending a wedding ceremony at Mbano.
+A source from the area said the monarch was kidnapped alongside some of his cabinet chiefs on their way home after attending a wedding ceremony at Mbano.

-The traditional ruler who is the Chief Executive Officer of All States Mass Transit was said to have encountered the gunmen who came in 3 vehicles on their way home but were diverted and taken to an unknown destination.
+The traditional ruler, who is the Chief Executive Officer of All States Mass Transit, was said to have encountered the gunmen who came in three vehicles on their way home, but were diverted and taken to an unknown destination.

-“His Highness and his cabinet chiefs were heading back home from a traditional wedding ceremony in Mbano they attended when they were kidnapped.
-They came in 3 vehicles, as we speak, nobody knows where they have taken them to.”
-The source said.
+“His Highness and his cabinet chiefs were heading back home from a traditional wedding ceremony in Mbano when they were kidnapped.
+They came in three vehicles, as we speak, nobody knows where they were taken to,” the source said.

-When contacted, the police spokesperson in the state, Orlando Ikeokwu, could not confirm the incident as at the time of the report, maintaining that such has not been reported to any police division in the State.
+When contacted, Police Public Relations Officers (PPRO) in the state, Orlando Ikeokwu, could not confirm the incident as at the time of the report, maintaining that such has not been reported to any police division in the state.

 Leave a Reply